MaciejCzeszko/MusicStudio/README.md

 Overview
-Engineering degree fullstack application which lets you create an account, make a reservation for a practice room in a music studio
+Engineering degree fullstack application which lets you create an account and make a reservation for a practice room in a music studio

 Prerequisites
 You will need docker installed on your computer or node + postgresql